Reyansh4/DE_Course_Project/Readme.md

 # **WORKING**</br>
 ## **USAGE**
 The way to use the app is clearly described in the [Presentation](Presentation.pdf).</br>
+Instead watch the [tutorial](https://youtu.be/QAbIaa7mXuc) regarding the working of the app that i uploaded in youtube.

 ## **SETTING UP THE DB'S**
 * The SQL is setup by using the MySQL-connector-python and initially we create two tables named as STATS and ENGAGEMENT and query in the above tables.
 Thw stats part in the .json files is stored in the SQLDB.</br>